 If you’re looking to start your own online store and want to take advantage of the holiday boom in eCommerce, look no further.

-There is no better time to start a dropshipping business and jump on one of the fastest-growing trends in 2019 called dropshipping.
+There is no better time to start an ecommerce website and jump on one of the fastest-growing trends in 2019 called dropshipping.

-If done right, starting a dropshipping business can be very lucrative and scalable.
+If done right, starting a successful drop ship business can be very lucrative and scalable.

-It is no surprise, then, that starting an online store is one of the most sought after ways to make money online in 2019.
+It is no surprise, then, that new entrepreneurs are starting online businesses as a way to make money online in 2019.

-Dropshipping is a fulfillment business model where an online store can sell products without owning the inventory or shipping orders themselves.
+The drop shipping model is a fulfillment strategy where an online website can sell products without owning the inventory or shipping orders themselves.

-Instead, when a customer purchases the product on your online store, you, as the store owner, place the order with the original wholesaler or dropshipper.
-The dropshipper owns the inventory and will ship the order directly to your end customer.
+Instead, when a customer purchases the item on your store, you place the order directly with the original wholesaler.
+The wholesale supplier owns the inventory and will send the order directly to your customer.

-The main difference between a dropshipping business and a traditional eCommerce business is that dropshipping doesn’t require you to stock or own any inventory.
-You also don’t have to deal with any shipping or handling logistics.
+The main difference between a drop ship business and a traditional eCommerce operation is that drop shipping doesn’t require you to stock or own any inventory in advance.
+You also don’t have to deal with shipping or handling logistics.

-When a product is sold through your online store, you simply forward the purchase order to a wholesaler or manufacturer who fulfills it.
+When a product is sold through your storefront, you simply forward the purchase order to a wholesaler or manufacturer who fulfills it.

-Due to the low operating cost and relatively out of the box setup, dropshipping has become a global eCommerce trend.
+Due to the low operating cost and relatively out of the box setup, dropshipping has become a global trend across the ecommerce landscape.

 How Does the Dropshipping Business Model Work?